3 tips for starting your MLOps journey

 1. Choose 1-3 focus areas to kickstart your MLOps implementation

-If your organization is just beginning its MLOps journey, remember one thing: don’t try to do everything at once.
+If your organization is just beginning its MLOps Implementation journey, remember one thing: don’t try to do everything at once.
 Trying to implement too many changes at once often results in an unorganized rollout with little evidence of progress at the end of the day.

 When getting started, consider targeting a select few focus areas for implementing MLOps concepts.
 For example, you may want to focus on model reproducibility.
-Achieving true reproducibility requires a thoughtful implementation of source control management processes, environment tracking, model portability, as well as model registries.
+Achieving true reproducibility requires the thoughtful implementation of source control management processes, environment tracking, model portability, as well as model registries.
 Rather than try to achieve all of these at once, pick one.
 For example, a good place to start would be to implement source control processes for the data science team.

-One common observation is that data scientists have a tendency to keep their work on a laptop (perhaps using something like file naming conventions to keep track of their code versions), rather than version their code and artifacts using a source code management system like GIT.
+One common observation is that data scientists tend to keep their work on a laptop (perhaps using something like file naming conventions to keep track of their code versions), rather than version their code and artifacts using a source code management system like GIT.
 When implementing MLOps into your analytics organization, data scientists need to be encouraged to become more like their software engineering counterparts.
 This change will need to be planned, tracked, and managed to ensure new processes are adequately supported.
-A plan which provides training materials, and review sessions will help ensure that changes are being adhered to.
+A plan which provides training materials and review sessions will help ensure that changes are being adhered to.
 For more information on how to develop your MLOps maturity, check out this article from GigaOm.

 2. Leverage the right mix of skillsets

-Many organizations are eager to implement MLOps, but do not stop to think if there is a role/skill gap in their existing structure.
+Many organizations are eager to implement MLOps but do not stop to think if there is a role/skill gap in their existing structure.
 One common misconception is that data scientists should be able to manage the models throughout the entire model lifecycle.
-This is not the way things should be approached, as it requires highly specialized workforce that is difficult to identify and hire.
+This is not the way things should be approached, as it requires a highly specialized workforce that is difficult to identify and hire.

-Instead, data scientists should be left to do the work they do best (i.e. building accurate machine learning models), while leaving the production machinery to another role: ML Engineers.
+Instead, data scientists should be left to do the work they do best (i.e., building accurate machine learning models) while leaving the production machinery to another role: ML Engineers.
 ML Engineers should own the responsibility of taking the models built by a data scientist and building the machinery around them to be production ready.
 These ML Engineers will handle the packaging, deployment, and monitoring mechanisms for getting the model into a production state and ensuring it continues to be performant.

 Working together with data scientists, agreements will be made about how often to retrain a model, defining adequate model performance metrics, as well as when to require further investigations as conditions evolve over time.
 For additional insights on the key roles to consider for MLOps, please reference this article from Gartner.